Cathedral Plaza Project

 Saint Cecilia Parish is primarily responsible for all annual operating and maintenance costs of the Cathedral buildings and grounds.
 The Archdiocese of Omaha provides some financial support for maintenance and operating expenses and is underwriting the professional fees for this project.
 The Archdiocese also contributes to the cost of maintaining the Msgr.
 Graham Center by paying rent for several Archdiocesan programs housed there.

-How will the plaza and garden be maintained after they are constructed?
+How will the plaza be maintained after the project is complete?

 How is St. Cecilia Cathedral Parish governed?